America needs a vision for space.

-Given that our current annual budget is nearing $4.0 trillion per year on spending and I am proposing we invest $200 billion annually at full run rate, I believe this is a modest proposal for a potentially large payback.
+Given that our current annual budget is nearing $4.5 trillion per year (in a normal year) on spending and I am proposing we invest $200 billion annually at full run rate, I believe this is a modest proposal for a potentially large payback.
 Put another way, the total outlays in non-inflation adjusted dollars in my admittedly unsophisticated model are roughly $8.3 trillion and phase out by Year 55.
 By Year 65, the total cumulative tax revenue is $13.4 trillion and the net ‘profit’ is over $5 trillion and growing.
 In Year 65, the space economy adds $1.7 trillion in revenue to the budget and it is expanding rapidly

 Here’s how to make it practical.
 I would propose that we put competing teams of true economic experts paired with a technology roadmap to produce a set of credible studies that map out what a forecast of the economics of Frontier Dominance would actually look like if we make significant investments and attempt to achieve scale in space.
 My model is simple and illustrative.
 Let’s get some real economists on the job building a forecast for what the future could look like.